amzn/ion-object-mapper-dotnet/SPEC.md

 # Ion Object Mapping in .NET for QLDB

-Ion is clumsy to use with QLDB in .NET and [customers have asked](https://amzn-aws.slack.com/archives/G01CFDRUG6R/p1612319039019200) (see Appendix A) for it to be improved.
+Ion is clumsy to use with QLDB in .NET and customers have asked for it to be improved.
 [From our own documentation](https://docs.aws.amazon.com/qldb/latest/developerguide/driver-quickstart-dotnet.html), this is how you create an Ion struct to send an Ion value to the database:

 ```c#
 IIonValue ionPerson = valueFactory.NewEmptyStruct();